mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

     "Our goal was to identify good architectural boundaries before they extracted code out into independent services.
 This would set them up to be able to migrate to microservices in the future."

 When you do need to extract a service—because it needs independent scaling, or a separate team will own it—you have a clean seam.
 The module already has a defined interface.
-Extraction is straightforward, not a multi-month rewrite.
+Extraction is straightforward, not a multi month rewrite.

 Grow Your Architecture With Your Team
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^